 Interestingly and co-incidentally enough, there was a Same Sex Marriage Rally in Sydney today, so I headed along to Town Hall at around lunchtime.
 I listened to a few of the speeches which were interesting enough.
 The only reference that made me cringe a little was when one of the speakers referred to a “Commitment Ceremony at Byron Bay” which seemed a little too North Coast PC for my liking.
 “Oh my goodness”, I thought to myself, “I’ll bet they were naked on the beach too”.

 Anyway… just as I was about to leave and head home, I ran into a friend, Greig, who I last saw last weekend at a party he hosted.
 As we chatted, we observed very few of our friends were probably that motivated to come along.
-For some it’s an issue that doesn’t both them all that much.
+For some it’s an issue that doesn’t bother them all that much.
 For others, it’s something they’re actively opposed to for a variety of reasons.
 If push came to shove, and I was lucky enough to find myself in a relationship, I probably wouldn’t be all that interested in participating in a marriage ceremony, but you never know.

 So just when I thought I might head off home, I thought I might as well stick around and Greig and I could keep each other company.
 So, we decided join the walk to the protest rally outside ALP National Conference.
 It was a good fun thing to be part of an estimated crowd of say 2-3,000 people, as we walked down George Street towards Darling Harbour.